seffka/pychord_tools/README.md

 # pychord_tools

-A repository for developing chroma extraction and chord detection algorithms with minimal external dependencies.
+A repository for developing chroma extraction and chord detection algorithms.

 ## Installation
    * essentia library with python bindings must be installed: